How Much Does It Cost To Paint A Car A Different Color?

 There’s a lot more to painting than you might think.
 The layers of paint must be sprayed on and uniformly applied across the entire vehicle.

 Finally, you’ll need to buy the paint.
-Expect to pay $500 to $1,500 (yes, that’s correct) just for these materials.
+Expect to pay $500 to $1,500 (yes, that’s precise) just for these materials.
 If you’re after a unique or manufacturer-specific color, it’ll be on the higher end or even more!

 How Much Does It Cost To Paint A Car A New Colour?